 Medications can be associated with bladder control problems, so list everything — prescriptions, over-the-counter drugs, vitamins, minerals, herbs and other supplements.
 If you're not sure whether something counts as a medication, put it on the list.

-Your bladder function may greatly improve after treatment.
-Any improvement, however, counts as a success, as long as it frees you to do what you like and enhances your quality of life.
+Your bladder control problems may significantly improve after treatment.
+Any improvement, however, counts as a success, as long as it helps you to do what you like and enhances your quality of life.

-- Urinary incontinence fact sheet.
-U.S. Department of Health and Human Services, Office on Women's Health. http://www.womenshealth.gov/publications/our-publications/fact-sheet/urinary-incontinence.cfm.
-Accessed Dec.
-18, 2012.
+- Urinary incontinence.
+U.S. Department of Health and Human Services, Office on Women's Health. https://www.womenshealth.gov/a-z-topics/urinary-incontinence.
+Accessed Jan.
+30, 2019.